treefishuk/treefishuk.github.io/_posts/2022-12-5-Resources-For-DotNet-Devs.md

 Believe me when I say if you do nothing else in this article, you should subscribe to:

 ### [DotNetRocks!](https://www.dotnetrocks.com/)
 So many of the tools and techniques I use on a daily basis I first heard about on this show.
 Carl and Richard are wonderful hosts and the show is fantastic.
 The "better know a framework" segment, with its wonderfully bonkers intro has sent me down many a rabit hole of discovery.
-Carl also has a security podcast called "Security this Week" which is incredibly entertaining, and Richard does a podcast that is more targetted toward IT system admins called "Run as Radio", both of which are also worth checking out.
+Carl also has a security podcast called "Security this Week" which is incredibly entertaining, and Richard does a podcast that is more targetted towards IT system admins called "Run as Radio", so check thoose out too.

 ## Blogs

-There are loads of blogs for dot net devs out there, including various blogs produced by Microsoft and the Visual Studio team.
+There are loads of blogs for dotnet devs out there, including various blogs produced by Microsoft and the Visual Studio team.
 As a starting point tho, I would recomend the following:

 ### [The Morning Brew](https://blog.cwa.me.uk/)
 Chris Alcock produces a curated list of awesome blog articles for dotnet devs most days.
 There are a lot of blogs out there, but Chris consistantly seems to find the best stuff to share.